Academic Year Grants Summary

 COMMUNITY WORK-STUDY FELLOWSHIPS allow federal work-study funds to be used for academic-year community-based work with local non-profit agencies.
 Students MUST qualify for federal work-study funds.
 Compensation is at a rate of $8.25 per hour.
 Host agencies must agree to reimburse Bates College for 25% of the student’s total earnings.
 Contact the Harward Center for Community Partnerships.
 Deadline: rolling, but most positions are filled soon after the start of the semester.

-COMMUNITY-BASED RESEARCH FELLOWSHIPS provide a $750 stipend, mentoring, and peer reflection for student research projects that advance public needs, as articulated in dialogue with community partners.
-CBR Fellowships will be awarded for the winter semester only.
-You may apply for a community-based research project that is already underway, or a project that you plan to begin in the winter semester.
+COMMUNITY-ENGAGED RESEARCH FELLOWSHIPS provide a $500 stipend, mentoring, and peer reflection for student research projects that advance public needs, as articulated in dialogue with community partners.
+CER Fellowships will be awarded for the winter semester only.
 Contact the Harward Center for Community Partnerships.
-Deadline: Nov.
-2.
+Deadline: Dec.
+5.

-CRAFTS COMMUNITY-BASED LEARNING GRANTS provide funds for students who design an academically-related community-based learning project.
-Funding up to $300 for qualified students and up to $500 for a group of students is available.
-Awards are granted without regard to financial need and are available to students in all disciplines and classes.
+COMMUNITY-ENGAGED LEARNING GRANTS (supported by the Arthur Crafts and Helen A. Papaioanou Funds) provide resources for students who design an academically-related community-engaged learning project and are intended to cover incidentals such as supplies, fees, or research expenses.
+Funding up to $150 for qualified students and up to $300 for a group of students is available.
+Awards are competitive, are granted without regard to financial need and are available to students in all disciplines and classes.
 Contact the Harward Center for Community Partnerships.
-Deadlines: Oct.
-5 and February 1.
+Deadlines: Rolling (reviewed every two weeks).

 TRANSPORTATION ASSISTANCE GRANTS provide funds to help students with travel expenses related to their service project.
 Funding up to $100 for qualified students and up to $300 for a group of students is available.
 Preference is given to Maine-based project.
 Contact the Harward Center for Community Partnerships.
 Deadline: rolling (reviewed every two weeks).

 VOLUNTEER SERVICE GRANTS provide funding for volunteer service project.
 Individuals can apply for up to $150 and groups up to $300.
 For more information, contact the Harward Center for Community Partnerships.
-Deadline: rolling.
+Deadline: rolling (reviewed every two weeks).